wouterpeyrot/CCGWAS/README.md

 * **intercept_A1A0_A1B1/intercept_B1B0_A1B1:** set to `NA` when applying CC-GWAS based on case-control GWAS results only.
 When applying CC-GWAS+, provide here the intercept from cross-trait LD score regression of A1A0 vs A1B1 respectively B1B0 vs A1B1 (Bulik-Sullivan et al. 2015B Nature Genetics; PMID: 26414676)

 ## Output files
-The output of `CC-GWAS.R` consists of three output files.
+The `CCGWAS()` function provides three output files.
 The `outcome_file.log` file provides a logfile of the analyses.
 This file also reports the CC-GWAS<sub>OLS</sub> weights and the CC-GWAS<sub>Exact</sub> weights.
 The `outcome_file.pdf` file provides a plot of the genetic distances between cases and controls of both disorders in terms of F<sub>ST,causal</sub>.
 The `outcome_file.results.gz` file reports results of the case-case association analyses.
 SNPs with significant case-case association are labelled as 1 in the **CCGWAS_signif** column.
 The other columns are

 * **SNP, CHR, BP, EA, NEA:** as in the input case-control GWAS files.